kodemore/chocs/README.md

 ```

 ## Routing
-Chocs is shipped with built-in routing module.
-Easiest way to utilise chocs' routing is to use `chocs.router` object.
+Chocs is shipped with a built-in routing module.
+The easiest way to utilise chocs' routing is to use `chocs.router` object.
-`chocs.router` is an instance of module's internal class `chocs.chocs.ApplicationRouter`, it provides simple api where
+`chocs.router` is an instance of the module's internal class `chocs.chocs.ApplicationRouter`, which provides a simple API
-each of the function is a decorator corresponding to http method.
+where each function is a decorator corresponding to an HTTP method.

 ```python
 from chocs import router, HttpResponse, HttpRequest